hot-glue-for-rails/hot-glue/README.md

-### `--magic-buttons` (Version 0.4.0 only)
+### `--magic-buttons`
 If you pass a list of magic buttons (separated by commas), they will appear in the button area on your list.

-It will be assumed there will be cooresponding bang methods on your models.
+It will be assumed there will be corresponding bang methods on your models.

-The band methods can respond in one of four ways:
+The bang (`!`) methods can respond in one of four ways:

 • With true, in which case a generic success message will be shown in the flash notice (“Approved” or “Rejected” in this case)